One of the top tips I can give you while travelling is to invest in a great travel card - trust me you won’t regret it!

 We always keep both Monzo and Revolut cards on us, and to be honest there’s no real difference between the two if your sole purpose is to spend abroad and draw out money.

-Both have £200 limits on ATM withdrawals and 2% surcharge fees beyond that, so having one of each allows us to withdraw money with both and avoid charges.
+Both have £200 limits on ATM withdrawals (although Monzo has a 3% surcharge fee beyond that), so having one of each allows us to withdraw money with both and avoid charges.

 If you want to find out more then you can check out our Monzo Vs Revolut review…